leocorelli/kaggle_fall2021/README.md

 ## Takeaways:

-Ultimately, I am really proud of my performance in this competition in my first ever kaggle competition.
+Ultimately, I am really proud of my performance in my first ever kaggle competition.
 The main thing that I am going to walk away from this experience with is that data-centric AI is absolutely the best approach to improving performance, particularly through clever/intelligent feature engineering.

 ## Simulation of my model's performance over 1000 trials, with randomly split training/test data every iteration: